MarufSiddikiGalib/Travel-Expense-API/README.md

 ## License

 This project is for educational use.
-Add a license if you plan to release it publicly.